HITECHCRIME/MERCH/README.md

 - Logo Hoodie (hood placement + frontal)

 Each song can have its own line and visuals for the sake of variation of designs and amount of options.
 In turn this could backlash in terms of logistics unless outsourced to a merch production company.
+Threadless?